Back to Course

 Did you know that sending cryptocurrencies is often like sending an email?
 You can do this as often as you like.
 Remember that digital assets have no boundaries.
 Also, you don’t have to provide any personal or banking details when you send them.
 This makes buying and selling cryptocurrencies even safer.

 The first thing you need to send cryptocurrencies is the address of the recipient’s wallet.
 This is a long string of characters that identifies where the digital assets should go.
-With these details, you open your cryptocurrency wallet, enter the address of the recipient’s wallet, choose the amount of cryptocurrencies and you are done.
+With these details, you open your cryptocurrency wallet, enter the address of the recipient’s wallet, choose the amount of cryptocurrencies, and you are done.
 However, before you click send, make sure you have entered the correct recipient address and selected the correct assets.
 Cryptocurrency transactions are irrevocable.

 Once you have made sure of these important features and approved the shipment, your transaction will be verified and confirmed.
 Within seconds, the funds will be transferred to the recipient’s account.